 That’s why it’s essential to eliminate the Candida overgrowth itself to finally put a stop to the itching for good.

 How to Overcome Candida and Eliminate the Itching

-In my clinic, I use a 3-step approach to help my patients beat Candida overgrowth.
+In my Candida Breakthrough® Program, I use a proven, 3-step approach to help you beat Candida overgrowth.

 Finally, step three is to repopulate your gut with the probiotics, or good bacteria, that usually keep the yeast in check.
 While dealing with Candida, I recommend a 100 Billion Probiotic, which contains 100 billion colony forming units (CFUs) of high-quality, good bacteria.
 This will not only help restore your gut’s healthy balance, it will also help repair your gut lining so that the Candida can no longer escape and wreak havoc in other areas of your body.